Fraud Defence Solicitors

 Income tax fraud is investigated by HM Revenue & Customs (HMRC), which has a specialist office tasked with investigating evasion worth between £75,000 and £500,000.
 For cases involving alleged evasion of more than £500,000, there is a Specialist Investigation Office.

 We can advise on the legality of the methods undertaken by HMRC to obtain information and explain the protections and challenges that are available to you.
-We will use our knowledge and experience to make sure any disputes are conducted in the fairest, cheapest and least stressful way for you, enabling you to progress with the important matter of running your business.
+We will use our knowledge and experience to make sure any disputes are conducted in the fairest, most cost-effective and least stressful way for you, enabling you to progress with the important matter of running your business.

 Insider dealing and market abuse are among the most serious business crimes that a company or individual can be charged with.
 If you or the company you work for are facing allegations of insider trading and market manipulation, a robust defence is vital.